-Under the Articles of Association, the Board of Directors has authority to fill vacancies in the Board and appoint additional directors (in each case subject to their re-election at the next annual general meeting) and to nominate candidates for election by the shareholders.
-The screening process is done by the Corporate Governance and Nominating Committee with direct input from the Chairman and CEO and from the other directors and from time to time with the assistance of director search firms.
-In considering candidates for director, the Corporate Governance and Nominating Committee will take into account all factors it considers appropriate, including, among other things, skills, expertise, breadth of experience, understanding of business and financial issues, ability to exercise sound judgment, leadership, achievements and experience in matters affecting business and industry, board experience and diversity, including a candidate's gender, race, ethnicity, geographic location and other factors that would complement the existing Board.
-The Corporate Governance and Nominating Committee considers the entirety of each candidate's credentials and believes that at a minimum each nominee should satisfy the following criteria: highest character and integrity, experience and understanding of strategy and policy-setting, sufficient time to devote to Board matters, and no conflict of interest that would interfere with performance as a director.
+Under the Articles of Association, the Board has authority to fill vacancies in the Board and appoint additional directors (in each case subject to their re-election at the next annual general meeting) and to nominate candidates for election by the shareholders.
+The screening process is done by the Corporate Governance and Nominating Committee with direct input from the Chair and CEO and from the other directors and from time to time with the assistance of director search firms.
+In considering candidates for director, the Corporate Governance and Nominating Committee will take into account all factors it considers appropriate, including, among other things, skills, expertise, breadth of experience, understanding of business and financial issues, ability to exercise sound judgment, leadership, achievements and experience in matters affecting business and industry, board experience viewpoints, and other factors that would complement the existing Board and contribute to enhancing the quality of the Board's deliberations and decisions, recognizing that our businesses and operations are diverse and global in nature.
+The Board is also committed to actively seeking highly qualified women and individuals from minority groups to include in the pool from which new candidates are selected.
+In selecting and assessing potential Board candidates, the Corporate Governance and Nominating Committee considers the entirety of each candidate's credentials and believes that at a minimum each nominee should satisfy the following criteria: highest character and integrity, independent mindset, personal and professional ethics, business judgment, experience and understanding of strategy and policy-setting, financial literacy, ability and willingness to devote sufficient time to Board matters, and no conflict of interest that would interfere with performance as a director.
 Shareholders may recommend candidates for Board membership for consideration by the Corporate Governance and Nominating Committee.
 Such recommendations should be sent to the Committee, care of the Secretary of the Company.
 Candidates recommended by shareholders are evaluated in the same manner as director candidates identified by any other means.

-Chairman of the Board and CEO
+Chair of the Board and CEO